Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice

-To further confirm the robustness of the hinge states, in Figs.~\ref{fig:dyn} and~\ref{fig:dyn_detuned} we simulate the dynamics of a particle in the presence of a defect for a system with open boundary conditions in all three directions, corresponding to column (3) of Fig.~\ref{fig:spectrum}.
-Figure~\ref{fig:dyn} illustrates the dynamics of a particle initially located at a corner $ (x,y,z) = (1,1,16) $ of the system, where two transporting hinges intersect each other, (a) for the fine tuned situation without defect and (b) in the presence of a strong potential offset of $\Delta = 3\pi$ on two neighboring hinge sites (indicated by a green tube) at $ (x,y,z) = (1,1,8), (1,1,9) $, respectively.
+In the previous Sections we have made arguments that at the fine tuning, $ \phi=\pi/2 $, the chiral modes locating right at the hinge $ x=y=1 $ (or $ x=y=L $) do not involve the ballistic motion in the $ xy $-plane over many driving periods, and therefore their chiral transporting feature should be preserved even if they become hybridized with nearby modes carrying different or no chirality.
+We now further test such an expectation by checking the robustness of chiral hinge transports in the presence of local defects in Figs.~\ref{fig:dyn} and~\ref{fig:dyn_detuned}.
+Here, we simulate the dynamics of a particle in the presence of a defect for a system with open boundary conditions in all three directions representing a generalization of the defect-free situation shown in column (3) of Fig.~\ref{fig:spectrum}.
+Figure~\ref{fig:dyn} illustrates the dynamics of a particle initially located at a corner $ (x,y,z) = (1,1,16) $ of the system, where two orthogonally oriented transporting hinges meet, (a) for the fine tuned situation without a defect and (b) in the presence of a strong potential offset of $\Delta = 3\pi$ on two neighboring hinge sites (indicated by a green tube) at $ (x,y,z) = (1,1,8), (1,1,9) $, respectively.
 The corresponding plots for non-fine-tuned driving with $\phi=0.9(\pi/2)$ are presented in Fig.~\ref{fig:dyn_detuned}.
-We find that despite this strong defect the chiral nature of the hinge modes ensures that no backscattering occurs at the defect and the majority of the wave-packets continues to follow chiral trajectories along the hinges.
+We find that despite this strong defect the chiral nature of the hinge modes ensures that no backscattering occurs at the defect and the majority of the wave-packet continues to follow chiral trajectories along the hinges.